 - Jewelry makers

-- Apparel vendors
+- Apparel + souvenir vendors

-Vendors or exhibitors who sell firearms, fireworks, alcoholic beverages, or are tattoo artists may be excluded from most vendor insurance policies.
+Keep in mind that vendors or exhibitors who sell firearms, fireworks, alcoholic beverages, or are tattoo artists may be excluded from most vendor insurance policies.
 If you fall into one of those categories, be sure to speak to an agent to learn what your options are.

 What Should Vendor Insurance Include?